redbrick/docs-old/docs/services/dovecot.md

 # Dovecot

-As of July 2009 dovecot replaced the old courier imap system on RedBrick.
-Dovecot runs on morpheus, and has a service address of .58 for imap.
+Dovecot runs on Paphos, and has a service address of .58 for IMAP.
 Dovecot is better than courier cause of it's indexing abilities.
-Webmail relies on this imap server to, like, work.
+Webmail relies on this IMAP server to, like, work.

-These docs are incomplete, but I've tried to update them with what I can remember.

 ### IMAP